-Marina Peterson’s work focuses on practices and processes of city making.
-Her research has explored multi-scalar formations of urban space through the study of sensory, sonic, and embodied processes ranging from performance and planning to labor and law.
+An anthropologist, Marina Peterson’s work explores multi-scalar formations of urban space through sensory, sonic, and embodied processes ranging from performance and planning to labor and law.
 She has conducted ethnographic research in Los Angeles, Singapore, and Appalachian Ohio.
-Her work has appeared in Anthropological Quarterly, O-Zone: A Journal of Object-Oriented Studies, Space and Culture, Journal of Popular Music Studies, and Urban Anthropology.

 Her first book, Sound, Space, and the City: Civic Performance in Downtown Los Angeles, examines the nature of contemporary civic life through an ethnography of a free public concert series in a downtown corporate plaza.
 It draws on multifaceted ethnographic and archival research to consider how a multicultural city is produced and naturalized through the built environment of privatized public space; ethnic neighborhood spaces; media and mobility; affective, embodied experiences of audience members; and performances of local and international artists.